ADVANTAGES FOR INJECTION MOLDING

 Most polymers may be used for injection molding, including all thermoplastics, some thermosets, and some elastomers.
 One cool benefit of plastic injection molding is that fillers can be added to components during processing, reducing the density of the liquid plastic while adding enhanced strength to the finished part.
 Plastic injection molding is an ideal process for industries or products where parts need to be strong.
 This allows product designers to choose from a vast selection of materials so they can choose exactly the right properties for the injection molded parts they need.

-Upfront costs tend to be very high due to design, testing, and tooling requirements.
-If you are going to produce parts in high volumes you want to make sure you get the design right the first time.
+Upfront costs can be very high due to design, testing, and tooling requirements if you perform conventional injection molding practices.
+If you will produce parts in high volumes, you want to make sure you get the design right the first time.
 That is more complicated than you might think.
 Getting the design right includes:

 -Initial prototype development is typically completed on a 3D printer and often in a different material (such as ABS plastic) than the final part will be constructed in